-For more than a decade, two export-driven economic development projects along the Paraná and Paraguay Rivers, the two main waterways of the Río de la Plata Basin in Southern South America, have threatened to dramatically alter the region's premiere waterways.
-Fortunately for the people and animals whose lives depend on the health of these waterways and their surrounding ecosystems, Oscar Rivas and Elias Diaz Peña got their organization, Sobrevivencia, involved.
+For more than a decade, two export-driven economic development projects along the Paraná and Paraguay Rivers, the two main waterways of the Río de la Plata Basin in Southern South America, threatened to dramatically alter the region's premiere waterways.
+Fortunately for the people and animals whose lives depended on the health of these waterways and their surrounding ecosystems, Oscar Rivas and Elias Diaz Peña got their organization, Sobrevivencia, involved.

-The Yacyretá Dam project has, over the years, flooded the homes of 50,000 people, disrupted fish migration (and thus subsistence diets), and drastically altered the region's groundwater system.
+The Yacyretá Dam project flooded the homes of 50,000 people, disrupted fish migration (and thus subsistence diets), and drastically altered the region's groundwater system.
 As originally designed, the Hidrovía Paraguay-Paraná navigation project would have converted 3,400 kilometers (2,113 miles) of the Paraguay and Paraná River systems into an industrial shipping channel, endangering the world's largest wetlands, the Pantanal, and destroying local economies and communities in Paraguay, Bolivia, Brazil, Argentina and Uruguay.

 Rivas and Diaz have been involved with communities affected by the Yacyretá Dam since 1991.
 In 1996, Sobrevivencia filed a claim with the World Bank's independent inspection panel and the Interamerican Development Bank's Independent Inspection Mechanism, regarding the Yacyretá hydroelectric project.
 The organization charged that the project's severe problems were caused by violations of World Bank and Inter-American Development Bank environmental and resettlement policies.
 The claim led to the development of a new model that can be used to investigate other development projects with social and environmental consequences.